Halesowen Abbey: Abbatial elections

 Abbots played a crucial part in the installation of other abbots, although Premonstratensian houses elected their own abbots, so long as they could agree on the right man.
-There was no formal vote, as the process of election was expected to produce a candidate who was acceptable to all.
+There was no formal vote, as the election process was expected to produce a candidate acceptable to all.
 The earliest election at Halesowen of which details are extant was one of those in which the canons could not agree.
 Held on 17 June 1322, it was supervised by Richard de Nottingham, Abbot of Welbeck and father abbot of Halesowen.
 He was assisted by the abbot of a house abbreviated to T, which narrows the possibilities to Tupholme Abbey or Torre Abbey.
 The election probably followed the resignation of Abbot Bartholomew.
 After celebrating the Mass of the Holy Spirit, the entire convent of the abbey retired with the two abbots to the chapter house, where they sang the Veni Creator Spiritus, "Come Creator Spirit."
-After initial discussion the canons unanimously decided to accept an election by way of compromission, a commonly used procedure in which the decision was delegated to a panel chosen by the convent as a whole.
+After initial discussion, the canons unanimously decided to accept an election by way of compromission, a commonly used procedure in which the decision was delegated to a panel chosen by the convent as a whole.
 This took place under the leadership of Henry, the prior of Halesowen.
-However, the issue proved intractable and the choice ultimately devolved on the abbot of Welbeck, acting in his pastoral capacity.
+However, the issue proved intractable, and the choice ultimately devolved on the abbot of Welbeck, acting in his pastoral capacity.
 He nominated Thomas de Lech, who was generally accepted.
-After singing the Te Deum with the chapter, Abbot Richard led them out into the choir of the abbey church, where he sat Thomas in the first choir stall, conferred paternal authority on him and installed him in the church and its possessions.
+After singing the Te Deum with the chapter, Abbot Richard led them out into the choir of the abbey church, where he seated Thomas in the first choir stall, conferred paternal authority on him, and installed him in the church and its possessions.